Kgotso-Koete/foodTasker-restaurant-web-app/README.md

 ### Technology stack

-Python Django, SQLite 3, Bootstrap 3 and Strip for payments
+Python Django, SQLite 3, Bootstrap 3 and Stripe for payments

 ---